 Walking Tour To Sacred Tooth Relic

 In the afternoon I made a walking tour from the hotel to explore nearby attractions in Kandy.
 On the way found Kandy lighthouse and then enjoyed the Kandy Lake beauty which is very near to Temple of the Tooth, the main attractions of Kandy.
 Sacred city Kandy & Temple of the Tooth are related to each other.
 Kandy became popular among tourists for the Sacred Tooth Relic.
-You can take a guide with you before exploring this historic place, and the entrance fee is 800 LKR per person.
+You can take a guide with you before exploring this historic place, and the entrance ticket to buy.

 Temple of the Tooth